$80 CAD

 .jpg)

-This section assesses your reading comprehension skills across two genres: informative and narrative texts.
+This section assesses your reading comprehension through two genres: informative and narrative.
 Your responses will be evaluated based on your ability to interpret key ideas, analyze details, and support your answers with evidence from the texts.

-It is recommended that you spend approximately 20 minutes on this section.
+It is recommended that you spend 5 minutes on this task.

-It is recommended that you spend approximately 10 minutes on this section.
+It is recommended that you spend 15 minutes on this task.

 This section assesses your writing skills across two key areas: descriptive writing and professional communication.
 Your responses will be evaluated based on clarity, organization, vocabulary, grammar, and task fulfillment.